chriszamierowski/clickAndPoint/README.md

   1. element : (string) the DOM element that the click coordinates should be relative to.
 This can be any jQuery selector.
 If none is provided, it will default to 'body'
   2. progressive : (boolean) if true, will calculate coordinates relative to your last click rather than to a particular element.
 This defaults to false.
 Note that the first click (assuming you haven't clicked anywhere yet) will show the value relative to the body as well as that a value of true essentially overrides any value passed for 'element' since the click are relative to each other rather than the DOM
   3. callback : (function literal) a function that will override the default callback function when a click is made. the callback function can make use of any internal variables it wants - the ones of most interest are clickAndPoint.locationX and clickAndPoint.locationY.
+It is given one parameter, the click event.
 It will default to an internally defined function that prints information about your click

 To try it out, open demo.html.